 Water

-Appears in 11 songs
+Appears in 12 songs

 “Take me to the Lakes where all the poets went to die”

-The Lakes function as the song's organising image, the literary-historical refuge the speaker asks to be taken to, and the geography against which the modernity she is fleeing (the hunters with cell phones, the namedropping sleaze) is implicitly measured.
+the lakes function as the song's organising image, the literary-historical refuge the speaker asks to be taken to, and the geography against which the modernity she is fleeing (the hunters with cell phones, the namedropping sleaze) is implicitly measured.

 “while I bathe in cliffside pools”

-The cliffside pool extends The Lakes' refuge register to the speaker's own body, bathing in remote freshwater as physical inhabitation of the withdrawal the song proposes.
+The cliffside pool extends the lakes' refuge register to the speaker's own body, bathing in remote freshwater as physical inhabitation of the withdrawal the song proposes.

 “Long limbs and frozen swims You'd always go past where our feet could touch”